-Annie commenced the Health Management Internship Program in 2021.
-She is currently in her second year of the internship, completing a placement at the Victorian Department of Health within the System Reform and Planning Division.
+Tinto joined the Health Management Internship Program in 2022.
+His current placement is at the Victorian Department of Health within the System Reform Unit, System Reform and Planning Branch.

 Vic HMIP info and how to apply